 I’ve challenged myself to commit some small “acts of rebellion” and filmed them.
 I’ve just done a quick few to test the water so far.
 It’s definitely more difficult when it’s pre-planned than when it’s done spontaneously.

 My first act was at the train station and I decided to dance to the song I was listening to on my headphones.
 I thought it was perhaps a bit lame, obvious and easy but it was my first attempt and I actually felt really nervous about doing it which made me realise I needed to do it.
 I did hold back a bit but made myself enjoy it too.
 It looks on the video as though no one is reacting at all but I saw in the eyes of those walking past utter mortification on my behalf.
 And then they pretended they hadn’t noticed anything.
 How British.
-Afterwards I felt like an idiot but exhilarated too.
+Afterwards I felt like an idiot but happy too.
 Why would I feel such strong mixed emotion that after doing such a simple thing as dancing to some music I loved?
 I bet people thought I was attention-seeking and attention-seeking bothers me.
 I should have let go more.

 My next act was to push in the queue for the kids’ swing and sit on it for ages.
 Parents shot me daggers but, of course, didn’t say anything.
 Ha ha.
 Why should kids have all the fun!?!
 Out of order?

 Finally I decided to picnic on what is left of the green space which was cleared to make way for an extra lane on the road.
 I felt really embarrassed again but it was surprisingly pleasant.
 People really gawped from their cars but people walking past generally avoided looking at me at all.